 If both of the parents were married

-Even in the absence of a court ruling, married parents share legal and physical custody over their children.
+Even without a court ruling, married parents share legal and physical custody over their children.

-If neither parents are married
+If neither parent is married

-The mother may sign an acknowledgment of fatherhood with any potential father or with another person if she wants to designate them as a second legal parent.
+The mother may sign an acknowledgment of fatherhood with any potential father or another person if she wants to designate them as a second legal parent.
 The mother or the purported father may ask for DNA testing in circumstances of ambiguous paternity.

 How to obtain a custody order

 You have two options after filing a case: you can settle or allow the judge to make the decision.
-When you reach a settlement with the other parent, you have settled.
+When you settle with the other parent, you have settled.
 You’ll create a parenting plan to resolve custody disputes, then submit it to court for consideration.
 If the conditions of your plan are within the child’s best interests, a court will approve it, making this a final custody order.

 Are Official Court Orders Required for Child Custody?